Risperwangui/alx-system_engineering-devops/0x00-shell_basics/README.md

 Write a script that prints the type of the file named iamafile.
 Create a symbolic link to /bin/ls.
 Copy HTML files
+create a script that moves all files beginning with an uppercase letter to the directory.